getappmap/vscode-appland/README.md

 ## Summary of features

-- Component diagrams akin to UML class diagrams
+- UML-inspired Component diagrams that display key application components and how they are interrelated during execution
 - Execution trace diagrams that visualize code and data flows
 - List of Webservices generated automatically from test cases
 - List of SQL queries generated automatically from test cases